minkcv/func-size-testing/README.md

     it works

-The main interest in this repo is the
+The results can be controlled by the variable `n` in the python script.

     n = 10 # number of classes to output

-in the python file, want to create 1000 C++ classes with virtual functions and see how big the final binary is.
+Lets create 1000 C++ classes with virtual functions and see how big the final binary is.

 # Some approximate results: